MagnusMagnusson/GMMO/README.md

 # The Unnamed Game Maker MMO
-## But I propose '<something> arena online', for maximum early 2000 mmo cliche points.
+## But I propose 'noun arena online', for maximum early 2000 mmo cliche points.

 This is a repository for a multiplayer game maker game to be entered into the 50th GMC jam, to be developed from 31st of August to 4th of September.